AmariahAK/wisdom-drop/README.md

 # Life Wisdom of the day (August 21 2025)
 >“The future belongs to those who believe in the beauty of their dreams.”
 – Eleanor Roosevelt

+# Life Wisdom of the day (August 22 2025)
+>"The future belongs to those who believe in the beauty of their dreams."
+— Eleanor Roosevelt 🌍✨